Fermat's Last Theorem over $\mathbb{Q}(\sqrt{2},\sqrt{3})$: Small Integer Exponents

-Following the same steps as before, it follows that $g=0$, so $f^3=-1/4$ contradicting $f \in \QQ$.
+Following the same steps as before, it follows that $g=0$, so $f^3=-1/4$ contradicting $f \in \Q$.
 We can thus conclude that if $P\in C(L)$ then $P=\infty$.
 This completes the proof of Lemma~\ref{lem:CL} and therefore Theorem~\ref{thm:F9}. \end{proof}

-We first use a standard trick to show that a $K$-point on the Fermat curve of degree 6 induces a $K$-point on a certain hyperelliptic curve $C$.
-We then use information about the Mordell-Weil group over $K$ of the elliptic curve (obtained by taking the quotient of $C$ by an automorphism of $C$) to show that this $K$-point is defined over a quadratic subfield of $K$.
-This leads to the search of $\QQ$-rational points on the twists of $C$ over the quadratic subfields of $K$.
+We show that a $K$-point on the Fermat curve of degree 6 induces a $K$-point $P$ on a certain hyperelliptic curve $C$.
+Let $E$ be the elliptic curve obtained by taking the quotient of $C$ by a certain automorphism of $C$.
+We find that $E(K)=E(\Q)=\Z$, and use this to show that $P$ is defined over a quadratic subfield of $K$.
+This leads to the search of $\Q$-rational points on the twists of $C$ over the quadratic subfields of $K$.